postmanlabs/labs-docs/src/pages/docs/sending-requests/troubleshooting-api-requests.md

 ### Viewing request errors

-If a request fails, Postman will display an error message in the Response pane.
-The message will include an overview of the issue and a link to the Console, where you can access detailed info about the request.
+You will see an error message if Postman isn't able to send your request, or if it doesn't receive a response from the API you sent the request to.
+This message will include an overview of the issue and a link to the Console, where you can access detailed info about the request.

 ![Request not sent](https://assets.postman.com/postman-docs/response-error-console-link-v8.jpg)

 Select __View in Console__ to see the request detail in the Console and find out more about what went wrong.

 ![Error in Console](https://assets.postman.com/postman-docs/console-pane-opened-from-response-v8.jpg)

 ### Navigating the console